Charleso19/stickee_developer_challenge/README.md

 # Stickee Developer Challenge
 This repository features a Java solution for the Stickee Developer Challenge, set by Magpie Technology for the Software Developer Internship.

+## Wally's Widgets developer challenge - stickee.pdf

-The .pdf file contains the challenge description.
+This .pdf file contains the challenge description.

+## WallysWidgets.java

 WallysWidgets.java is the solution for the challenge.

-WallysWidgetsTest.java is the file containing the JUnit 5 tests for the WallysWidget.java file.

-WallysWidgets.java is run by compiling the file into ByteCode (WallysWidgets.class) and then running the file via the terminal/IDE.

-Additionally, the file can be run on an online environment here: [LINK]
+The solution is run by compiling the file into ByteCode (WallysWidgets.class) and then running the file via the terminal/IDE. **Alternatively, WallysWidgets.java can be run on an online environment here: jdoodle.com/ia/5qC**

+## WallysWidgetsTest.java

+WallysWidgetsTest.java is the file containing JUnit 5 tests for the WallysWidget.java file.
+It must have the Junit 5 library to run and is here mainly for demonstration purposes as it cannot be deployed to the online environment.
+The JUnit 5 .jar file is present in the repo if one wishes to run the tests.

+## Notes
-To change the widget order number, alter the code in the main method.
+- To change the widget order number, alter the code in the main method.
-To change the size and/or amount of packages, alter the PACKAGES variable near the top of the code.
+- To change the size and/or amount of packages, alter the PACKAGES variable near the top of the code.